 This document began its life as an email to philosophy grad students looking for non-academic work.
 It might be useful to you even if you are not a philosophy grad student, especially if you are looking for work in the tech industry.
-All feedback is welcome (nate at natemeyvis dot com).
+All feedback is welcome (natemeyvis at gmail).

 My background / credentials for giving this sort of advice.